ameyakakade/baskell/README.md

-### Note: This compiler is a work in progress and many features are not implemented.
+### Note: This compiler is a work in progress and certain features are not implemented.
-###       All it can do right now is call functions(enough for a hello world!)
 ###       Only MacOS gas AArch64 target is supported.

 # Baskell